WHAT IS SOLARA?

 What does "net zero" mean?

 A “net zero” community is one that, on an annual basis, produces as much or more energy than it consumes.
 In the case of Solara all of this energy is produced from the free power of the sun.
 Net zero is a balance of very high efficient loads of the building (i.e., efficient building design, HVAC and appliances) combined with on-site renewable production.
-In the case of Solara production is by means of solar energy.

 (Click for Expanded View)